SUMMARY CMI

 - you are pregnant or breast feeding.

-Do not take PHARMACOR EZETIMIBE together with fenofibrate if:
+Do not use PHARMACOR EZETIMIBE together with fenofibrate if:

 - you have gall bladder disease.

-If you are prescribed PHARMACOR EZETIMIBE with a statin, your doctor will do a blood test to make sure you have no problems with your liver.
+- have, or have had, any other medical conditions, including liver disease.
+If you are prescribed PHARMACOR EZETIMIBE, your doctor will do a blood test to make sure you have no problems with your liver.

-- you have any allergies to any other medicines or any other substances, such as foods, preservatives or dyes.
+- have allergies to any other medicines or any other substances, such as foods, preservatives or dyes.

 3. What if I am taking other medicines?